konigio/konigio.github.io/about.md

 Semantic models and concept maps form a mathematical structure known as a
 <a href="https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)">Graph</a>.
 The name *Konig* honors the
-foundations of graph theory as a discipline.
+history of graph theory as a discipline.

 In 1736, Leonhard Euler wrote the seminal paper on graph theory.
 He demonstrated that it is impossible to devise a walk through <b>K&#246;nig</b>sberg that would cross each of the city's seven bridges exactly once.
 Our logo, is a representation of the